-Adonis Hoffman is an attorney, advisory counsel and media expert based in Washington, DC.
+Adonis Hoffman is an attorney, advisory counsel, media expert, and independent corporate director based in Washington, DC.
 His work focuses on corporate advisory, public policy, regulatory, communications, mergers, corporate responsibility, and global matters.
 He has been a trusted advisor to countries, corporations, capital markets, Congress and consumers throughout his career and helps companies to overcome challenges with the press, policymakers, and the consuming public.

-Hoffman was born in New Orleans, Louisiana and claims African-American, Native American and Creole ancestry.
+Hoffman was born in New Orleans, Louisiana of African-American, Native American and Creole ancestry.
 His family moved to central Los Angeles, California in the early 1960s, where he attended public elementary school and Loyola Jesuit High School, competing in football and track.
 He received a scholarship to Princeton University, and studied politics and philosophy, earning an A.B. degree in 1976.
-He returned to California to work briefly with Bank of America, and later with members of the California Legislature and the California Lieutenant Governor.
+He returned to California to work briefly with Bank of America, and later with the Lieutenant Governor and members of the California Legislature.